-On November 10, 2014, Uniroyal Global Engineered Products, Inc. ("Uniroyal Global" or the "Company") acquired all of the ownership interests in Uniroyal Engineered Products, LLC ("Uniroyal"), a U.S. manufacturer of textured coatings, and all of the ordinary common stock of Engineered Products Acquisition Limited ("EPAL", now known as Uniroyal Global (Europe) Limited,) ("UGEL"), the holding company for Wardle Storeys (Earby) Limited ("Wardle Storeys," now known as Uniroyal Global Limited), a European manufacturer of textured coatings and polymer films.
+On November 10, 2014, Uniroyal Global Engineered Products, Inc. ("Uniroyal Global", the "Company", "we", "our", or "us") acquired all of the ownership interests in Uniroyal Engineered Products, LLC ("Uniroyal"), a U.S. manufacturer of textured coatings, and all of the ordinary common stock of Engineered Products Acquisition Limited ("EPAL", now known as Uniroyal Global (Europe) Limited ("UGEL")), the holding company for Wardle Storeys (Earby) Limited ("Wardle Storeys," now known as Uniroyal Global Limited), a European manufacturer of textured coatings and polymer films.
 Management of the acquired entities was not altered in the acquisitions.